-4. The diagram to the right is an example of a a) histogram illustrating a lack of correlation a) instogram mustrating a lack of correlation between tobacco and alcohol.
+4. The diagram to the right is an example of a a) histogram illustrating a lack of correlation between tobacco and alcohol.

 b) scatterplot illustrating a perfect correlation between tobacco and alcohol.

 c) scatterplot illustrating a positive correlation between tobacco and alcohol.